root-project/root/README/ReleaseNotes/v624/index.md

   `RVec <-> std::vector` conversion rather than writing `RVec`s to disk.
 Note that, currently, `RVecs` written e.g. in a `TTree` cannot be read back using certain ROOT interfaces (e.g. `TTreeReaderArray`, `RDataFrame` and the experimental `RNTuple`).
 All these limitations will be lifted in v6.26.
 - Portable implementation of the RANLUX++ generator, see [RanluxppEngine](https://root.cern/doc/master/classROOT_1_1Math_1_1RanluxppEngine.html) and [our blog post](https://root.cern/blog/ranluxpp/).

+## TMVA

+- Introducing TMVA PyTorch Interface, a method to use PyTorch internally with TMVA for deep learning.
+This can be used as an alternative to PyKeras Interface for complex models providing more flexibility and power.

 ## RooFit Libraries